wombleton/gitlaw-nz/acts/N/New Zealand Council for Educational Research Act 1972.md

     (4) The payment of money out of any imprest account for any purpose not authorised under this section shall be deemed to be a misappropriation of the funds of the Council.

-    Section 27(1): amended, on 27 September 2001, by [section 6][50] of the New Zealand Council for Educational Research Amendment Act 2001 (2001 No 74).
+    Section 27(1): amended, on 27 September 2001, by [section 6][55] of the New Zealand Council for Educational Research Amendment Act 2001 (2001 No 74).

-    Section 27(1): amended, on 1 July 2001, pursuant to [section 52][51] of the Public Audit Act 2001 (2001 No 10).
+    Section 27(1): amended, on 1 July 2001, pursuant to [section 52][56] of the Public Audit Act 2001 (2001 No 10).

-    Section 27(2): amended, on 1 July 2001, pursuant to [section 52][51] of the Public Audit Act 2001 (2001 No 10).
+    Section 27(2): amended, on 1 July 2001, pursuant to [section 52][56] of the Public Audit Act 2001 (2001 No 10).

-    Section 27(3): amended, on 1 July 2001, pursuant to [section 52][51] of the Public Audit Act 2001 (2001 No 10).
+    Section 27(3): amended, on 1 July 2001, pursuant to [section 52][56] of the Public Audit Act 2001 (2001 No 10).

-##### 28 Audit of Council's accounts
+##### 28 Accounting records must be kept

+*   (1) The Council must ensure that there are kept at all times accounting records that---

+    *   (a) correctly record the transactions of the Council; and

+    *   (b) will enable the Council to ensure that the financial statements of the Council comply with this Act; and

+    *   (c) will enable the financial statements of the Council to be readily and properly audited.

+    (2) The Council must establish and maintain a satisfactory system of control of those accounting records.

+    (3) The accounting records must be kept---

+    *   (a) in written form in English; or

+    *   (b) in a form or manner in which they are easily accessible and convertible into written form in English.

+    Section 28: replaced, on 1 April 2014, by [section 125][46] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 28A Financial statements must be prepared

+*   The Council must ensure that, within 5 months after the end of the financial year, financial statements that comply with generally accepted accounting practice are---

+    *   (a) completed in relation to the Council and that financial year; and

+    *   (b) dated and signed on behalf of the Council by 2 members of the Council.

+    Section 28A: inserted, on 1 April 2014, by [section 125][46] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 28B Financial statements must be audited

-*   (1) The Council must keep full and correct accounts of all money received and spent by it.
+*   (1) The Council must ensure that the financial statements of the Council are audited.

-    (2) As soon as practicable after the end of each financial year, the Council shall cause the accounts of the Council for that financial year to be balanced and shall prepare a statement of financial position as at the end of the financial year together with an account of income and expenditure showing the financial transactions for that year, which it shall submit to the Auditor-General.

-    (3) The Council is a public entity as defined in [section 4][52] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+    (2) The Council is a public entity as defined in [section 4][57] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    Compare: 1945 No 26 s 19

-    Section 28(1): replaced, on 1 July 2001, by [section 53][53] of the Public Audit Act 2001 (2001 No 10).

-    Section 28(2): amended, on 1 July 2001, pursuant to [section 52][51] of the Public Audit Act 2001 (2001 No 10).

-    Section 28(2): amended, on 1 October 1997, pursuant to [section 6(1)][54] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 28(3): inserted, on 1 July 2001, by [section 53][53] of the Public Audit Act 2001 (2001 No 10).
+    Section 28B: inserted, on 1 April 2014, by [section 125][46] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 29 Exemption from land and income tax